 – Eileen Chong

 In 2019, Andy’s creative PhD thesis, Disabling Poetics: Bodily Otherness and the Saying of Poetry, was awarded a Doctoral Research Medal for Outstanding Academic Achievement by the University of Adelaide.
 He has co-edited disability-themed issues of the literary journals Southerly (with David Brooks) and Australian Poetry Journal (with Jennifer Harrison).
-Andy works as a creative writing teacher and mentor for universities, libraries and community organisations.
+Andy works as a creative writing teacher and mentor for universities, libraries and community organisations, and he is a Patron of Writers Victoria.

 Other books include the thin bridge, which won the 2013 Whitmore Press Manuscript Prize, and Immune systems, a semi-fictional verse novella on medical tourism, coupled with a series of ghazals on India, which was released by Transit Lounge in 2015.
 In 2016, a chapbook – That knocking – was published by Little Windows.